 There are some key differences between classic themes and block themes, making each one ideal for a different type of user.
 For instance, block themes let you customize every part of your website without touching your site files or using CSS.

-In this post, we’ll take a closer look at classic and block themes.
-Then, we’ll explore some key differences between them to help you choose the right one for your site.
+In this post, we’ll take a closer look at WordPress block themes vs classic themes and we’ll explore some key differences between them to help you choose the right one for your site.
 Let’s begin!

 An Introduction to Classic Themes and Block Themes